Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 transaction ID.
 Any valid qC subset for the exact stamped intent may therefore execute and return without orphaning source state.

+At most one live latch may name a given `(owner, destination TicketSequence)`, even when distinct outer transactions would produce distinct `W` values.
+A retained canceled or publication-expired latch therefore blocks another issuance for that TicketSequence until terminal erasure.
+Reissuing the same normalized intent after erasure creates a new outer transaction and new `W`;
+it never recreates the old latch.
+A client must not reissue a destination Ticket that has already been consumed.

 Witness and XPOP are independent monotonic facts.
 Whichever arrives second symmetrically erases the latch and releases reserve.
 Flagless lifecycle control names exact `W`, unlinks pending work, and retains callback readiness because